RCIC-UCI-Public/rcs3-docs/docs/source/about/preface.rst

 It utilizes some of the following features/technologies

 - Object Versioning in AWS S3 to provide "snapshot-like" functionality to go back in time for restores
-- AWS Life Cycle Rules to transition data from S3 to Glacier Flexible Retrieval
+- AWS Life Cycle Rules to transition data from S3 to Glacier Deep Archive
 - AWS Life Cycle Rules to retain versions and permanently deleted files
 - Rclone itself (Swiss army knife of data copy/sync)
 - Convenience scripts to create: IAM Roles, S3 access Policies,service accounts